FortiGate

 Description

-This article describes steps to troubleshoot VRRP split brain, where both master node and slave node shows as 'Master'.
+This article describes steps to troubleshoot VRRP split brain, where both primary node and secondary node shows as 'Primary'.
 Given the VRRP configuration on both sides of the FortiGates are legitimate.

 Scope FortiGate, all firmware